kpelzel/msc-osc/README.md

 # msc-osc

-receives MSC (MIDI Show Control) messages from an etc express (sysex messages) and sends it out as an osc message.
+Receives MSC (MIDI Show Control) messages from an etc express (sysex messages) and sends it out as an osc message.
 I made ths just to control scenes in QLC+ with the etc express.
 Tested on Windows and MacOS.

 ## Dependencies